simenhos/complex-numbers/README.md

 # complex-numbers
-A homemade implimentation of complex numbers
+A homemade implimentation of complex numbers.
+This implimentation supports equallity check, addition, subtraction, conjugation and multiplication with both the homemade implimentation and the implimentation supported by python.

 python test_complex.py - Will run all made test, if everything is successfull, a print will occur stating "All tests done.
 No errors!
 Hurrah!"